nre/Doxhooks/docs/getting_started.rst

 :Mac and \*nix: ``python3 -m ensurepip``
 :Windows: ``py -3 -m ensurepip``

+Some \*nix distributions remove the bundled pip to a separate package.

 pip is not bundled with Python 3.3. `Download the get-pip script <https://bootstrap.pypa.io/get-pip.py>`_ (`get-pip.py`:file:) then install pip with the command: